-For any Business Expansion, Data is the most crucial part.
-Data like how many users are visiting your site, how many users are doing a certain activity, how many of them have added any product to their cart, which page is popular among the user and whatnot.
-To collect this information marketers mostly uses tools like Google Analytics, Facebook pixel, and many third-party tools.
-To get the information from these tools the old school method was to add this code and snippets of these tools to your website <head> and <body> section which requires Web developers as Digital Marketers don’t have much knowledge of coding.
-For this, Google introduced Google Tag Manager also known as GTM is a Tag Management system that allows you to create and monitor tags without writing any code.
+For any Business Expansion and the data is the most crucial part.
+Data like how many users are visiting your site.
+Like how many users are doing a certain activity, how many of them have added any product to their cart.
+To collect this information marketers mostly uses tools.
+Just like Google Analytics, Facebook pixel, and many third-party tools.
+To get the information from these tools the old school method was to add this code and snippets of these tools to your website <head> and <body> section.
+It requires Web developers as Digital Marketers don’t have much knowledge of coding.
+For this, Google introduced Google Tag Manager also known as GTM is a Tag Management system.
+It allows you to create and monitor tags without writing any code.
 This Google Tag Manager Tutorial will perfectly tell you how to integrate third-party analytics to our website.

 Difference Between Google Analytics and Google Tag Manager

-Google Analytics is a reporting tool that collects all the information from your websites such as how many users visited your website, what was the session per duration, what was the demographics and many more while GTM manages is a tool that helps collect information from different tags including Google Analytics.
+Google Analytics is a reporting tool that collects all the information from your websites.
+Such as how many users visited your website, what was the session per duration, what was the demographics etc. While GTM manages is a tool that helps collect information from different tags including Google Analytics.

-Hope you have got the difference between Google Analytics and Google Tag Manager.
+Hope you have got the difference between Google Analytics and GTM.

 Why Should You Use Google Tag Manager?

 The Old school method of collecting data from any third-party tool was to manually place the code or snippets of that third-party tool to your websites <head> and <body> section.
-This Method is not Marketer friendly as, if you have to add ten different tools then you have to add ten different codes to your website which is a little tough for a Digital Marketer as it is the work of web developers.
+This Method is not Marketer friendly.
 To solve these complications Google Tag Manager is used.

 Here we present a Simple Google Tag Manager Tutorial from absolute beginners to Intermediate that will help get a deep understanding of Google Tag Manager (GTM).